-SSEP Mission 15 to ISS includes an experiment design competition September 1 through November 4, 2020.
-Flight experiments are selected by December 17, 2020, for a ferry flight to ISS in late Spring 2021.
-All communities interested in participating in Mission 15 to ISS are directed to inquire no later than March 27, 2020.
+SSEP Mission 16 to ISS includes an experiment design competition September 1 through November 3, 2021.
+Flight experiments are selected by December 16, 2021, for a ferry flight to ISS on a SpaceX rocket launching from NASA's Kennedy Space Center in Florida in late Spring 2022.
+All communities interested in participating in Mission 16 to ISS are directed to inquire no later than May 31, 2021.

-Heritage: There have been 16 SSEP flight opportunities to date-SSEP on STS-134 and STS-135, the final flights of Space Shuttles Endeavour and Atlantis; and SSEP Missions 1 through 14 to ISS.
-A total of 191 communities have participated in the program, reflecting 42 States and the District of Columbia in the U. S., 5 Provinces in Canada, and a community in Brazil.
-Thus far 58 communities have participated in multiple flight opportunities, reflecting the sustainable nature of the program.
+Heritage: There have been 17 SSEP flight opportunities to date-SSEP on STS-134 and STS-135, the final flights of Space Shuttles Endeavour and Atlantis; and SSEP Missions 1 through 15 to ISS.
+A total of 191 communities have participated in the program, reflecting 42 States and the District of Columbia in the U. S., 5 Provinces in Canada, and a single competition engaging multiple communities across Brazil.
+Thus far 59 communities have participated in multiple flight opportunities, reflecting the sustainable nature of the program.

-Through the first 16 flight opportunities, a total of 126,600 grade 5-16 students across 2,482 schools were fully immersed in microgravity experiment design and proposal writing, 25,518 flight experiment proposals were received from student teams, and 314 experiments were selected for flight.
-Through Mission 13, 147,400 students across the entire grade preK-16 pipeline were engaged in their communities' broader STEAM experience, submitting 120,670 Mission Patch designs.
+Through the first 17 flight opportunities (through Mission 15), a total of 128,300 grade 5-16 students across 2,539 schools were fully immersed in microgravity experiment design and proposal writing, 26,003 flight experiment proposals were received from student teams, and 319 experiments were selected for flight.
+Through Mission 14, 170,100 students across the entire grade preK-16 pipeline were engaged in their communities' broader STEAM experience, submitting 141,530 Mission Patch designs.

-All 281 experiments selected for flight through Mission 13 have flown.
-The Mission 13 experiments returned to Earth on August 27, 2019.
-Another 33 experiments are expected to launch in Summer 2020 as the Mission 14 Apollo payload of experiments on SpaceX-21, launching from Cape Canaveral Air Force Station, FL, adjoining Kennedy Space Center.
+308 of 319 experiments selected for flight through Mission 14 have now flown.
+27 Mission 14 experiments flew on Space X-21 and returned to Earth on January 13, 2021.
+Another 11 Mission 14 and 15 experiments are expected to launch in Spring/Summer 2021 on Space X-22 and Space X-23, launching from Kennedy Space Center.

 SSEP is the first pre-college STEM education program that is both a U.S. national initiative and implemented as an on-orbit commercial space venture.
 SSEP is a program of the National Center for Earth and Space Science Education (NCESSE) in the U.S. and the Arthur C. Clarke Institute for Space Education internationally.
-It is enabled through a strategic partnership with DreamUp PBC and NanoRacks LLC, which are working with NASA under a Space Act Agreement as part of the utilization of the International Space Station as a National Laboratory.
+It is enabled through a strategic partnership with NanoRacks LLC, which is working with NASA under a Space Act Agreement as part of the utilization of the International Space Station as a National Laboratory.

-The Smithsonian National Air and Space Museum, the International Space Station U.S. National Laboratory, and Subaru of America, Inc., are U.S. National Partners on the Student Spaceflight Experiments Program.
+The Smithsonian National Air and Space Museum, Center for the Advancement of Science in Space (CASIS), and Subaru of America, Inc., are U.S. National Partners on the Student Spaceflight Experiments Program.
 Magellan Aerospace is a Canadian National Partner on the Student Spaceflight Experiments Program.